-These new rules are similar to those adopted by many other communities in Southern California and require existing stores with eleven or more shopping carts to develop either a Shopping Cart Retrieval Plan or Containment Plan to be submitted to the City for approval on or before September 13, 2010.
-Once a plan is approved by the City, stores will have until March 18, 2011 to implement their plans.
-For any new store with eleven or more shopping carts a plan is required to be approved before opening for business and must begin implementation on the first day of business.
+These rules are similar to those adopted by many other communities in Southern California and require stores with eleven or more shopping carts to develop either a Shopping Cart Retrieval Plan or Shopping Cart Containment Plan to be submitted to the City for approval.
+Once a plan is approved by the City, stores must implement and maintain them.
+For any new store with eleven or more shopping carts, a plan is required to be approved before opening for business, and must be implemented on the first day of business.

-Below are links to the City Council ordinance which established the requirements, and a standard Shopping Cart Retrieval Plan which may be used to comply the plan submittal requirements.
+Below is a link to a standard Shopping Cart Retrieval Plan, which may be used as a guide for meeting plan submittal requirements.

 Should you have any questions regarding shopping cart regulations, please contact Lou Kirk by telephone or email as indicated above.